AlbanBloorRiley/INS_IEP/Paper/paper.md

 $$F(x) = \frac 1 2 ||r(x)||^2_2 = \frac 1 2 \sum^m_{i=1}(\lambda_i(x) - \lambda_i^*)^2$$

 where $\lambda^*_1\leq\ldots\leq\lambda_m^*$ are the experimental eigenvalues [@chu_inverse_2005].
 In the case of INS fitting the $A_i$ basis matrices will be a combination of Stevens operators and electron-electron exchange terms.
 The IEP described above is formulated as an least squares problem because the number of eigenvalues that can be probed by INS experiments is often a small subset of the full spectrum.
-Due to the low temperatures that these experiments are performed at (can be as low as 1K) it is always the smallest eigenvalues that are involved.
+Due to the low temperatures that these experiments are performed at (can be as low as 1K) it is generally the smallest eigenvalues that are involved.
 Note also that since it is the energy difference between the eigenvalues that is probed we actually have to modify the IEP - either by adding an additional parameter (an identity matrix) that shifts the values of the eigenvalues, or by changing the above formula for $F$ to directly sum the difference in eigenvalues thereby reducing the number of residual equations in $r(x)$ by one.

 As far as we are aware this is the first time that the fitting of INS data has been explicitly formulated as an IEP.
 An advantage of this formulation is that there are explicit formulas for the derivatives of $r(x)$.
 The first derivative (Jacobian) is: